TEAR-ERC/tandem/README.md

 ## Installation

-For information on installing the dependencies and a detailed guide to installing Tandem, check out [installation guide](https://tandem.readthedocs.io/en/latest/getting-started/installation.html).
+For information on installing the dependencies and a detailed guide to installing Tandem, check out the [installation guide](https://tandem.readthedocs.io/en/latest/getting-started/installation.html).

 You need a recent C++17 compiler (GCC ≥ 8.0 or clang ≥ 8)) and you need to install the [dependencies](#dependencies).